 Common Medical Induction Methods

-- Prostaglandin Gel: A hormone applied to the cervix to promote ripening and contractions.
+- Prostaglandin Gel: A hormone applied to the cervix to encourage ripening and contractions.
+Generally avoided in VBAC cases due to rupture risk.

-- Artificial Rupture of Membranes (ARM): Breaking the water bag to stimulate labor.
+- Artificial Rupture of Membranes (ARM): Breaking the amniotic sac to stimulate labor.

-- Oxytocin (Pitocin): A synthetic hormone administered intravenously to induce or enhance contractions.
+- Oxytocin (Pitocin): A synthetic hormone given intravenously to induce or strengthen contractions.

 - Cervical Ripening Balloons: Devices inserted into the cervix to help it soften and open.